Konvt/pgbar/docs/QuickStart.md

 Especially it is important to note that the binding to the same output stream objects are not allowed to run at the same time, otherwise it will throw an exception `pgbar::exception::InvalidState`; For a detailed explanation of this, see [FAQ - Design of renderer](#design-of-renderer).
 #### Rendering strategy
-There are two ways for `SweepBar` to render the progress bar to the terminal: synchronously (`pgbar::Policy::Sync`) or asynchronously (`pgbar::Policy::Async`); different rendering strategies will hand over the rendering behavior to different threads for execution.
+There are two rendering scheduling strategies for `SweepBar`: synchronously (`pgbar::Policy::Sync`) or asynchronously (`pgbar::Policy::Async`); different rendering strategies will hand over the rendering behavior to different threads for execution.

 When asynchronous rendering (default) is enabled, the progress bar rendering is automatically completed by a background thread at fixed time intervals.